 Real estate agents are essential when buying or selling a property.
 Selling real estate can be a lucrative career.
 It takes hard work and determination to scale your earnings.
 If money is the main motivation for being a real estate agent then you’ll be utterly disappointed.

-Understanding how real estate agents are paid, how they make money, and how much they make is important.
+Understanding how real estate agents are paid, how we make money, and how much we make is important.
 Find out before becoming one ensures you go into it fully aware.
 It’ll help you know what to expect as well as how to grow in the profession.
 Real estate agents have to work under a broker.
-And it is the brokerage company they work under that pays them.
+And it is the brokerage company they work under that pays us.

 Understanding commissions in real estate

 Every buyer or seller who works with a realtor has to pay a real estate commission.
 That fee is paid upon a successful close of the purchase of a property.

 Brokers spend more time in training than real estate agents, take on more responsibility and legal liability.
 Upon graduation, a broker can start a brokerage firm or work independently.
 Real estate agents don’t have this option.
 Realtors have to work “under” a broker.

 All the commissions paid by the client are processed through the escrow company.
 Then those commissions go directly to a broker.
-The broker actually pays the real estate agent.
+As a result, the broker deducts their fees and pays the real estate agent.

 How do brokers pay real estate agents?

 There isn’t a standard commission division rule book in real estate.
-New agents go home with 50-75% of the total commission paid at times.
+New agents go home with 50-75% of the total commission paid.
 That “split” is determined by the marketing and office services the brokerage offers to its agents.
 It’s also dependent on the experience of the agent.
 The more experienced the agent is and the less time the broker has to spend teaching, the higher the commission to the realtor.

-The brokerage office may be paid for through the share that the realtor pays.
-The costs of obtaining sign rentals, advertising, and running the office may come from that split.
+The costs of the office are paid through the share that the realtor pays.
+The costs of obtaining sign rentals, advertising, and running the office from that split.
 Those fees will be taken out of the commission before the real estate agent is paid.